GLOSSARY

 Due to the low voltage value, energy transmission over longer distances is less efficient, but this is compensated for by the high operational safety and simple handling.
 Low-voltage systems are often combined with additional protective measures to increase protection against accidental contact and prevent residual currents.

 In the electrical development of modern systems, extra-low voltage is often used to protect sensitive electrical components from overvoltage and to make the overall system more durable.
-Particularly safe voltages play a decisive role in ensuring reliable operation.
+Particularly low electrical values play a decisive role in reliable operation.

 Applications and development